What's On for Doctoral Candidates

 English Language Enrichment

-The Library runs a wide variety of training sessions each week for those who would like to improve their English language skills.
+The Library runs a wide variety of training sessions and interactions each week for those who would like to improve their English language skills.
 Find out more.

 Doctoral induction